mrseanryan/ubuntu-scripts/readme.md

 # ubuntu-scripts readme

-A few simple scripts to setup a basic git/nodejs dev environment on Ubuntu.
+A few simple scripts to setup a basic dev environment on Ubuntu:

+- Visual Code
+- ftp server to easily transfer files
+- git aliases and credential caching
+- network tools like: curl, ifconfig
+- graphviz
+- npm, yarn

+_note: probably NOT suitable for a production box!_

 ## usage